yanwen0614/IP_proxy/README.md

 # IP_proxy

-This is a simple proxy fetch progamming basing on seleium and PhantomJS
+This is a simple proxy fetch progamming basing on selenium and PhantomJS